The cervical plexus is a network of nerve fibres that supplies innervation to some of the structures in the neck and trunk.

 - C1-C3: Longus capitis

-- C2-C3: Prevertebral muscles and sternocleidomastoid
+- C2-C3: Contributions to the prevertebral muscles and sternocleidomastoid

 The middle and anterior scalenus muscles also receive innervation directly from the cervical plexus.